witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 If you run ```git remote -v``` again, you will now see the upstream branch as well.

-### It is good practice to create your own branch
+### You Should Probably Create Your Own Branch

 I imagine that if Linus Torvalds were here, he would point out how much our code sucks.
 He would also show us how we could work with our sucky code in a little corner and not disturb the more gifted among us.
 Create your own branch!
 Now your sucky code can live in it's own sucky world like my code.
 If your code doesn't suck, other people may care.

     $ git checkout -b iSuck

 Now no one will mess with your branch.
 If your code is actually good, you can just create a new branch called something more dignified.
 However, you would already know how to do that and this guide might be a total waste of your time, but I digress.
 If you suck, embrace the suck.
-Before long, you will suck much less.
+Before long, you will suck less.

 For those with branch allergens, if you are the sole contributer to a project, you can just commit on master like a boss.
 That's how this repo got built just for speed of development's sake.

-### Open your project in Atom and start working
+### Open Project in Atom and Get to Work

 Now that you are on your own branch or plan to commit on master like it aint no thang, open your project and begin work.